 Who Should Receive Form 1099-MISC?

-U.S. payees filing a Form W-9 with the vendor should receive Form 1099-MISC for certain miscellaneous business payments received totaling at least $600, excluding nonemployee compensation (which is reported separately by the payer on Form 1099-NEC), and for other specified transactions described in IRS Form 1099-MISC instructions.
+U.S. payees filing a Form W-9 with the payer should receive Form 1099-MISC for certain miscellaneous business payments received totaling at least $600, excluding nonemployee compensation (which is reported separately by the payer on Form 1099-NEC) and for other specified transactions described in IRS Form 1099-MISC instructions.

 What is IRS Form 1099-NEC?

 Form 1099-NEC is used by payers to report $600 or more paid in nonemployee compensation for business services.
 The IRS issued Form 1099-NEC for use beginning with tax year 2020 instead of Form 1099-MISC.
 Payers fill out the form, send it to independent contractors paid at least $600 in a calendar year, and file a copy with the IRS.

 Who Should Receive Form 1099-NEC?

 Independent contractors, like freelancers and real estate agents, in the U.S. (citizens or non-resident aliens) filing a Form W-9 and other business service providers not on the payroll (receiving Form W-2) should expect to receive Form 1099-NEC from each client for payments exceeding the $600 or more reporting threshold.
 They should use Form 1099-NEC to file their U.S. federal income tax and state tax returns (usually on Schedule C).